LERCAutomation/DataExtractor-UserGuide/faq/faq.rst

 	This issue can arise in several ways:

 	- The layer is a MapInfo table and isn't loaded in your GIS document.
 In this case, a `message will pop up <../execute/execute.html#figlaunchwarning>`__ before the form is shown telling you the layer isn't loaded.
 Add the layer to the GIS interface and the problem should be resolved.
-	- The layer is either an SQL table or MapInfo table and isn't listed in the XML configuration document (or it is not being obtained within the `TableListSQL node <../setup/setup.html#tablelistsql>`__.
+	- The layer is either an SQL table or MapInfo table and isn't listed in the XML configuration document (or its name is not being obtained within the `TableListSQL node <../setup/setup.html#tablelistsql>`__).
 Please refer to the :doc:`setup <../setup/setup>` section and add it as a map layer or amend the SQL statement as appropriate.
-	- The layer is a MapInfo table, and it is listed in the configuration document, but the `TableName <../setup/setup.html#tablename>`_ is spelled incorrectly.
+	- The layer is a MapInfo table, and it is listed in the configuration document, but the `TableName <../setup/setup.html#maptables>`_ is spelled incorrectly.
 Note that the name is case sensitive and must follow the exact format of the name of the layer in the GIS document.

 **The partner I want to extract data for is not shown in the form.
-How do I get it to show up?**
+How do I get the name to show up?**

 	This issue can arise in two ways: